-Other Asset-Backed Securities, or ABS

-- Prime mortgage loans, which are mortgage loans that conform to the underwriting guidelines of Fannie Mae and Freddie Mac, which we refer to as Agency Guidelines; and jumbo prime mortgage loans, which are mortgage loans that conform to the Agency Guidelines except as to loan size. - Alt-A mortgage loans, which are mortgage loans that may have been originated using documentation standards that are less stringent than the documentation standards applied by certain other first lien mortgage loan purchase programs, such as the Agency Guidelines, but have one or more compensating factors such as a borrower with a strong credit or mortgage history or significant assets. - Commercial mortgage-backed securities, or CMBS. - Debt and equity tranches of collateralized debt obligations, or CDOs. - Consumer and non-consumer ABS, including investment-grade and non-investment grade classes, including the BB-rated, Brated and non-rated classes.
+Asset Class Principal Investments Residential Mortgage-Backed Securities, or RMBS • Non-Agency RMBS, including investment-grade and non-investment grade classes, including the BB-rated, B-rated and non-rated classes. • Agency RMBS.
+Residential Mortgage Loans • Prime mortgage loans, which are mortgage loans that conform to the underwriting guidelines of Fannie Mae and Freddie Mac, which we refer to as Agency Guidelines; and jumbo prime mortgage loans, which are mortgage loans that conform to the Agency Guidelines except as to loan size. • Alt-A mortgage loans, which are mortgage loans that may have been originated using documentation standards that are less stringent than the documentation standards applied by certain other first lien mortgage loan purchase programs, such as the Agency Guidelines, but have one or more compensating factors such as a borrower with a strong credit or mortgage history or significant assets.
+Other Asset-Backed Securities, or ABS Commercial mortgage-backed securities, or CMBS. • Debt and equity tranches of collateralized debt obligations, or CDOs. • Consumer and non-consumer ABS, including investment-grade and non-investment grade classes, including the BB-rated, B-rated and non-rated classes.